TheTrustedComputer/Four-The-Win/README.md

 To be announced.

 ## Contribution and Bug Reporting
-Four the Win! is in alpha and is mostly working as I intended.
+Four the Win! is in alpha and is mostly working as intended.
+Feel free to contribute since I am still working on this project although slowly.
 If you find any bugs in my program, please open an issue, and I will try to debug them.
 It is not guareteed I will fix all given issues in a timely manner.